Bruce98Wayne/ER_DataAnalysis_Workflow/README.md

 ---

 <div align="center">
-  Clone at your own risk property own by Rahul Prajapati and Akshat Goel
+  Clone at your own risk.
+This repository is for assignment purposes.
 </div>